 COVID 19 UPDATE

-We all are concerned about this nasty virus that has turned the world upside down.
-In response to this concern, we are working remotely to the greatest extent possible.
-We are well equipped to handle client matters with tax agencies who also are working at remote sites, many of them at the employees’ residences.
-Face to face meetings with Revenue Agents, Tax Compliance Officers (TCOs), Revenue Officers, Appeals Officers and Settlement Officers are very limited.
+We were all are concerned about this nasty virus that has turned the world upside down.
+In response to this concern, we began working remotely to the greatest extent possible during 2020, and we still do but to a lesser extent.
+We are well equipped to handle client matters with tax agencies who also are still working at remote sites, many of them at the employees’ residences.
+Face to face meetings with Revenue Agents, Tax Compliance Officers (TCOs), Revenue Officers, Appeals Officers and Settlement Officers are starting to increase.
 We have the technology and the experience to effectively and efficiently work with our clients via telephone, the Internet, Fax, US Mail as well as video options.
-We want everyone to be as safe as possible – and we will do all we can to protect you, our clients.
-We have been vaccinated and, if necessary, we are able to meet with clients who also have had their vaccinations although we strive to keep such interactions to a minimum.
-Most importantly, we want all of you to stay safe – and get vaccinated!!
+The virus has not gone away, and we want everyone to be as safe as possible – and we will do all we can to protect you, our clients. , We will meet with clients in our office although we strive to keep such interactions to a minimum.
+Most importantly, we want all of you to stay safe!!

 Owe a lot of back taxes and want to take an international trip?

 You will need to address your tax liability NOW because the IRS has been notifying the State Department to either deny (a new or renewal of) or revoke a passport if a taxpayer owes $52,000 or more AND meets other criteria.
 Read more about this relatively new tool Congress gave the IRS to deal with delinquent taxpayers here!
 Don’t book a trip abroad and then get a nasty surprise that you are unable to leave the U.S. because of a revoked passport!!